 I was born in Zimbabwe and spent most of my early childhood outside, exploring and looking at the amazing plants and trees and a whole host of fascinating creatures such as chameleons, millipedes, ants and snakes.
-My best friends were native African children from the Shona tribe who are natural artists.
+My best friends were African children from the Shona tribe who are natural artists.
 Together, we made paints from things found in the garden and beyond - rocks, earth, plants, fruit - and we painted animals, flowers and patterns onto rocks, tree trunks and the hard, dry earth.
 At the age of six I made my first big artwork – a mural painted on the outside wall of my parent’s very white house.
 They were very liberal about it because when the rains came, the pictures were all washed away leaving the wall clean.

 We came to Britain when I was eight and although life was very different, I continued to paint anything and everything.
 I liked drawing, but paint was, and still is, my favourite medium.
 As I grew up I painted walls, furniture, paper, wood, rocks, doors and fabrics – anything really.
 If I didn’t paint, I wrote little stories on old computer paper or on the back of huge weather maps (my father was a meteorologist!) – which I then illustrated and made into small books.
 They nearly always featured animals and plants and patterns.

 As a student, I first studied fashion and textile design - then photography.
-I have worked as a commercial and industrial photographer - then, following a break to bring up a family, as a mural and trompe l’oeil artist.
+I worked freelance as a commercial and industrial photographer - then, following a break to bring up a family, as a mural and trompe l’oeil artist.
 Commissions included projects in both private houses and commercial buildings.